Best Health Insurance for Pregnant Women

 Employer-sponsored maternity insurance

-The simplest health insurance option for pregnant women is employer-provided coverage.
+The simplest health insurance option for most pregnant women is employer-provided coverage.
 If you or your spouse has health insurance through a job that offers coverage, it's usually the cheapest way to get a policy.
 Usually, your employer will pay part of your monthly health insurance premium, which keeps rates low.

 Marketplace health insurance for pregnant women

 Buying a plan from HealthCare.gov or a state marketplace is a good option if you don't have coverage from your job.
 These plans are required to cover at least the 10 essential health benefits, including pregnancy and newborn care.
-The companies we recommend as the best for pregnant women are available on the marketplace.
+The companies recommended as the best for pregnant women are available on the marketplace.

 Medicaid for pregnant women